Thornetta Davis

 Thornetta Davis (born August 11, 1963) is an American Detroit blues and rhythm and blues singer.
 She has opened for Bonnie Raitt, Gladys Knight, and Etta James, and sang backing vocals on Bob Seger's 1991 album, The Fire Inside.
-She also worked with Kid Rock and Alberta Adams, and has released two full-length solo albums.
+She also worked with Kid Rock and Alberta Adams, and has released three solo albums.

 Biography

 Davis was born in Detroit, Michigan, United States.